-Currently, we are updating our emissions reduction targets to be consistent with a 1.5°C pathway.
+In an effort to reduce our emissions impact, we are currently updating our emissions reduction targets to be consistent with a 1.5°C pathway.
 We aim to achieve net-zero Scope 1 and Scope 2 emissions by 2026.

-Scope Principal Means of Emissions Reduction Initiatives Identified and Implemented Expected Emissions Reduction by 5% Scope 1 Coverage: entire Group (100%) Stationary combustion Company-owned vehicles Refrigerant leakage Fire suppression Welding Reducing waste, improving energy efficiency and using lower-carbon fuels Using natural gas for all burners Minimising the use of LPG The "Benefit of Walking" Campaign encourages personnel to walk instead of using vehicles Switching off vehicle engines when idle for more than 10 minutes Optimising fuel use by periodically maintaining and servicing the plant and equipment Discontinuing portable CO2 fire extinguishers except for the IT server room, powder booth and internal paint booth Using Euro 6 standard vehicles, which are energy efficient and limit harmful exhaust emissions Replacing old vehicles with fuelefficient or electric alternatives Using arc welding Recycling 5% per year for five years

-Scope Principal Means of Emissions Reduction Initiatives Identified and Implemented Expected Emissions Reduction by 5% Scope 2 Coverage: entire Group (100%) • Purchased electricity Increasing energy efficiency and using electricity from renewable sources Energy Saving Awareness Campaign Using hibernation features for all computers Installing timers/sensors for lighting, air conditioners, hydraulic power packs and blowers Replacing malfunctioning bulbs with LED lights Installing a solar system Working from home options 30% Scope 3 Coverage: entire Group (100%) Business travel Purchased raw materials and capital goods Transportation Water utilised in operations Waste generated from operation Company leased vehicles Reducing business travel and engaging with suppliers to reduce their emission Improving efficiency of operations to minimise water consumption and waste generation Allowing only essential travel Using tele and video conferencing for meetings Carpooling
+Scope Principal Means of Emissions Reduction Initiatives identified and implemented Expected emissions reduction by 5% Scope 1 Coverage: entire Group (100%) Stationary combustion Company-owned vehicles Refrigerant leakage Fire suppression Welding Reducing waste, improving energy efficiency and using lower-carbon fuels Using natural gas for all burners Minimising the use of LPG The "Benefit of Walking" Campaign encourages personnel to walk instead of using vehicles Switching off vehicle engines when idle for more than 10 minutes Optimising fuel use by periodically maintaining and servicing the plant and equipment Discontinuing portable CO2 fire extinguishers except for the IT server room, powder booth and internal paint booth Using Euro 6 standard vehicles, which are energy efficient and limit harmful exhaust emissions Phasing out use of diesel fuelled compressors and power generators in all operations Using arc welding 5% per year for five years Scope 2 Coverage: entire Group (100%) - Purchased electricity Increasing energy efficiency and using electricity from renewable sources Energy Saving Awareness Campaign Using hibernation features for all computers Installing timers/sensors for lighting, air conditioners, hydraulic power packs and blowers Replacing malfunctioning bulbs with LED lights Installing solar power system 30%

-Our Journey Towards Net Zero Operational Emissions
+Our Journey Towards Operational Net Zero Emissions